-In responding to an IMAT Program RFA, it is important to bear in mind that the IMAT Program is first and foremost an advanced technology development initiative.
+In responding to an IMAT Program RFA, it is important to bear in mind that the IMAT Program is first and foremost a technology development initiative.
 As such, this program does not support traditional hypothesis-driven research.
 Rather, the program is aimed at stimulating and accelerating the development, technical maturation, transfer, and commercialization potential of meritorious technologies that can be of benefit to the general scientific and technology communities as well as the R01 research pool.

 While technology development encompasses multiple scientific and technical disciplines, the technologies solicited by the IMAT Program are those that represent a significant improvement over state of the art.
 To this end, the IMAT Program represents a continuum of technology development that begins at the earliest stages of research and synthesis (i.e. at inception) and ends at commercialization.
 Already commercialized technologies, therefore, represent a stage in development beyond the scope of the IMAT Program, unless modifications are proposed for the technology that allow it to significantly exceed its current capabilities or technical limitations.